The Ultimate Guide to

 Rapid growth in computing capabilities and data storage has led to new and ingenious artificial intelligence (AI) techniques that enable machines to learn with minimal human supervision.

-The past few years has seen even more innovations in chatbots that can automate and engage in human-like conversations with a user.
+The past few years has seen even more innovations in Virtual Assistant that can automate and engage in human-like conversations with a user.
 These conversational AI systems have been applied to a number of industries including banking, retail, marketing and others.

 Healthcare is an industry that is ripe for so many use cases of conversational AI.
 If implemented correctly, these systems can have an enormous impact on human lives, healthcare workers and the medical field.